 Social Housing – A history of social housing

-As a nation obsessed with property, housing has been at the centre of British politics for more than a century both in terms of private home ownership but also social housing.
+As a nation obsessed with property, housing has been at the centre of British politics for more than a century, both in terms of private home ownership and social housing.

-This walk will chart the history of social housing from the 1700s to the 1980s looking at early philanthropic efforts in the medieval period through to the post war brutalist dream of a modernist utopia of streets in the sky and social cohesion.
+This walk will chart the history of social housing from the 1700s to the 1980s, looking at early philanthropic efforts in the medieval period through to the post-war brutalist dream of social cohesion in a modernist utopia of streets in the sky.